-The lawyers at Samdperil & Welsh, PLLC have been defending clients in controlled drug and narcotics cases for over 20 years.
+The lawyers at Samdperil & Welsh, PLLC have been representing clients in controlled drug and narcotics cases for over 20 years.

 NH Drug Offenses

 Drug offenses are defined in the Controlled Drug Act, not the New Hampshire Criminal Code.
-In many cases, the penalty provisions for drug offenses are unique, and carry significantly higher fines than most misdemeanor and felony offenses.
+In many cases, the penalty provisions for drug offenses are unique, and often involve jail sentences and significantly higher fines than most misdemeanor and felony offenses.

 With the exception of simple possession of marijuana, almost all other drug offense are felonies, and carry a potential for a state prison sentence.
 Additionally, the mandatory minimum penalties increase for persons with prior drug convictions.

 Some offenses, such as possessing a controlled drug in a motor vehicle, are also defined in the motor vehicle code, and a conviction for possessing drugs in a motor vehicle will often carry a mandatory 60 day loss of license for a first offense.

 A conviction for drug possession - even marijuana possession - can result in a loss of student financial aid.

 Drug cases may also involve a civil component, as the state or federal government may seek the forfeiture of drug assets or proceeds.